Merzasphor/MWSE/docs/source/types/niCamera.md

 ### `attachProperty`

-Attach a property to this object.
+Attaches a property to this object.

 ```lua
 myObject:attachProperty(property)